mariodavid/mariodavid.github.io/_posts/2015-11-18-cuba-filters-the-fast-food-of-business-software.md

 ### 1.1 pre-defined generic filters

-The first option that CUBA gives the user is, that a ad-hoc filter (like created in the last blog post), can be saved within the application.
+The first option that CUBA gives the user is, that an ad-hoc filter (like created in the last blog post), can be saved within the application.
 To do this, the Filter section has a little *Config* icon on the left, that lets the user choose between different possibilities to save an ad-hoc filter.

 <figure class="center half"><img src="{{ site.url }}/images/2015-11-15-cuba-extended-filter-features/save-filters-cuba.png" alt="">